 Get Hands-On at the Science Museum

 Don’t be fooled, folks.
-While the Science Museum might sound like the kind of place only kids will enjoy, it’s actually really fun for adults too (trust me, I went back a couple of weeks ago with Jon and had a blast, and I’m certainly an adult, at least on paper anyway).
+While the Science Museum might sound like the kind of place only kids will enjoy, it’s actually really fun for adults too (trust us, we visit far too often).

 Expect hands-on exhibits charting a diverse range of subjects from space to identity and cars – all united by one central theme – science.

-It’s one for all my geeky chic peeps who aren’t ashamed to fly their geek flags high, let their hair down and have a little fun.
+It’s one for all our geeky chic peeps who aren’t ashamed to fly their geek flags high, let their hair down and have a little fun.